 There are currently approximately 50 FTE vacancies within nursing roles across the region.
 There are significant vacancies across much of allied health - physiotherapy, social work, occupational therapy, and laboratory, and also a lack of permanent and locum GPs.
-The Māori and Pacific workforces are also in great shortage, compromising access to healthcare for these population groups.
-The region is highly reliant on tertiary provision from out of region.
-This includes shortages of more developed cultural skillsets that are urgently needed to grow and support kaimahi Māori and kaimahi Pacific.

 - 1. Micro credentialing and/or qualifications/units for registered and administrative staff - 2.
 Training offered at high schools to enable a pathway into tertiary study, e.g., Micro credential - 3.
 Pre-health science papers delivered regionally - 4.
 Programmes that support the kaiāwhina workforce - 5.
 Training that enables the ability to complete distance learning.
 The Bachelor of Nursing, Enrolled Nursing, Return to Nursing and the two-year master's pathway are great opportunities to ensure education and training can be completed at, or close to a student's home - 6.
 Earn while you learn for nursing that could mean TEC-funded transition placements - 7.
 Distance learning options for ALL tertiary qualifications.
 Studying at distance removes one of the major financial barriers to education and enables access to remote learning.
 This would potentially improve retention and collaboration, enabling more remote training of health professionals so they can remain in their local communities as much as possible - 8.
 Enabling access for rural and remote populations for existing qualifications that cannot be delivered in the region.
 This could include ring fencing positions for people who come from rural and remote locations - 9.
 A local hub to ensure support for employers and students.
 CAP and Allied Health Return to Work, particularly Physiotherapy return to work could be streamlined.
 Ongoing collaboration is the key to success - 10.
 Pastoral care Peer support for students not always available if only 1 student here on placement away from their colleagues.
 AHST may be a way to provide a remote framework for this - 11.
 Initiatives that address attrition rates for Māori and Pacific people and enable success including postgraduation - 12.
 Change of classification of programme related and student related costs to allow for travel, food, and accommodation to be covered for programme placements.